10 design mistakes to avoid

 8. Easy decorating mistakes to avoid: Unrealistic Expectations

-Now that I’ve covered little things… let’s talk about timeline and working with professionals.
+Now that I’ve covered little things… let’s talk about timelines and working with professionals.

-When working with a designer, from timelines to cost, tv is tv for a reason.
+When working with a designer, from timelines to cost, TV is TV for a reason.
 It’s fake.
-Have you seen the latest TV design scandal?
-You can google it.
-It’s there.
-Sorry not sorry, but these are the things that make our actual jobs really difficult.- People that are actually in the industry, being informed on what the project should look like, because the client saw it on TV.
-Because everything we see on TV {And the internet and the news and social media and… is real, right?!} Just know that any photo you see from us has MONTHS of hard work {blood sweat and tears from errrrrebody} and legit laborious process behind it.
+Just know that any photo you see from us has MONTHS of hard work {blood sweat and tears from errrrrebody} and legit laborious process behind it.

 9. Easy decorating mistakes to avoid: Not Trusting your Designer